LukasZahradnik/PyNeuraLogic/README.md

 Relation.node2(Var.X) <= (Relation.node1(Var.Y), Relation.edge(Var.X,Var.Y))
 ```

 ...and that's the actual _code_!
-Now for a classic learnable GNN layer, you'll want to add some numeric parameters, such as
+Now for a classic learnable GNN layer, you'll want to add some parameters, such as

 ```
 Relation.node2(Var.X)[5,10] <= (Relation.node1(Var.Y)[10,20], Relation.edge(Var.X,Var.Y))
 ```

-to project your `[1,20]` input node embeddings through a learnable ``[10,20]`` layer before the aggregation, and subsequently a `[5,10]` layer after the aggregation.
-The particular aggregation and activation functions, as well as other details, can naturally be [specified further](https://pyneuralogic.readthedocs.io/en/latest/language.html), but you can as well leave it default like we did here with your first, fully functional GNN layer!
+to project your `[1,20]` input node embeddings ('messages') through a learnable ``[10,20]`` layer before the aggregation, and subsequently a `[5,10]` layer after the aggregation.
+The particular aggregation and activation functions, as well as other details, can naturally be [specified further](https://pyneuralogic.readthedocs.io/en/latest/language.html), but you can as well leave them default like we did here with your first, fully functional GNN layer!

 ### How is it different from other GNN frameworks?